Keep reading to discover the role selenium plays in maintaining thyroid function.

 People may not find the selenium element in many food labels.
 Some health articles may not discuss it.

-It doesn’t change the fact the mineral is a vital nutrient.
+It doesn’t change the fact that the mineral is a vital nutrient.
 It is even more important for people with thyroid conditions.

 This micronutrient can help mitigate thyroid disease symptoms.
 The mineral may also promote healthy hormone production of the glands.